 The colors must support your message.

-In most cases, your photo works better if your colors are in harmony.
+In most cases, your photo works better if your colors are harmonious.
 Try using a tool like the Adobe Color Wheel to find colors that work together.
 Then work on getting those colors in your composition.

 Not all of your photos include items under your control.
 However, you can start looking for colors in your environment that work well together and compose your shots to use them.
 You may find that it changes your ideas of which photos you take and which you ignore.